Document Requirements For A UK Student Visa

 • Meet English Language Proficiency Requirements: You need to demonstrate an adequate level of English.

-Course Eligibility for a UK Student Visa
+Course Eligibility For A UK Student Visa

 Not all courses qualify for a UK student visa.
 The course must be offered by a licensed educational institution (sponsor).
 You need to include a Confirmation of Acceptance for Studies (CAS) number from your chosen institution with your visa application to prove your sponsorship status.